Cantera/cantera-website/pages/science/kinetics.rst

 and the optional blending function :math:`F` may described by any of the parameterizations allowed for falloff reactions.

-Chemically-activated reactions can be defined in the legacy CTI format using the :cti:class:`chemically_activated_reaction` entry, or in the YAML format using the :ref:`chemically-activated <sec-yaml-chemically-activated>` reaction ``type``.
+Chemically-activated reactions can be defined in the YAML format using the :ref:`chemically-activated <sec-yaml-chemically-activated>` reaction ``type``.

 Pressure-Dependent Arrhenius Rate Expressions (P-Log)